zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 Card numbers are assigned by address convention; their position in the backplane is of no consequence.
-The addresses are assigned by the technician who populates the backplane, with the logical numbers welldocumented.
+The addresses are assigned by the technician who populates the backplane, with the logical numbers well documented.
 The logical card numbers start with 0 as do the signal numbers. *parm* refers to an arbitrary string of up to 31 characters and is device specific.